PerfectCompanyAz/PerfectCompanyAz/README.md

 1. Clone this repository: `git clone https://github.com/perfectcompany/code-repo.git`
 2. Navigate to specific project folders for detailed instructions.
-3. Reach out for help: If you encounter any issues or have questions, feel free to contact our development team at info@perfectcompany.az (mailto:info@perfectcompany.az ).
+3. Reach out for help: If you encounter any issues or have questions, feel free to contact our development team at [devsupport@perfectcompany.az](mailto:devsupport@perfectcompany.az).

 ## Contributing